2020 Official Rules Bass Pro Shops Open Series

 b.
 Mandatory meeting: The pre-tournament Safety and Rules meeting is mandatory for all competitors and will begin at 7pm the day prior to the event.
 Failure to attend will result in the forfeiture of entry fees and disqualification for the event.
 Exceptions: Those anglers holding a Freedom Pass (See below).

-7. PAIRING OF COMPETITORS: Boaters and Co-anglers will be paired by random draw.
+7. PAIRING OF COMPETITORS: Boaters and Co-anglers will be paired by computer random draw.
 Announcement of fishing partners will be made via text message or verbally at the Tournament Safety Briefing.
-Priority will be given to package and linked entries; remaining slots are by date and time of registration.
+Priority will be given to package registrations and linked entries; remaining slots are by date and time of registration.
 The Tournament Director, at his/her sole discretion, may reassign partners prior to the morning take-off.
+Anglers are expected to fish all days of an event in which they are registered, failure to do so may result in disqualification.
 Any competitor refusing to go with an assigned partner will be disqualified.
 In the event there are more boaters than co-anglers, boaters may fish alone.
 In the event there are more co-anglers than boaters, co-anglers may elect to change their registration to a boater or request a refund or transfer.

 b.
 Tournament officials may delay, shorten, restrict tournament waters or cancel the start of an official tournament day because of bad weather or other factors that would endanger the safety of the competitors.